Greenwich Nautical Walk:

 |

-Walk down the hill back towards the town centre and follow the signs to the National Maritime Museum.
-If you are tired from the walk up, look out for the bus service to take you down to the enerance of the park.
+Walk down the hill back to the town.
+Walk towards the National Maritime Museum.
+If you are tired from the walk up, look out for the bus service to take you down to the entrance of the park.

 |

 National Maritime Museum : is the leading maritime museum of the United Kingdom and may be the largest museum of its kind.
-Its collection includes 2,500 ship models, 750,000 ship plans and hundreds of globes, chronometers and pieces of artwork depicting British seafaring.
+It has the world's largest maritime historical reference library.

 |